hollabharath/al-folio/_pages/about.md

 After his postgraduate residency in psychiatry, Dr. Holla specialized in addiction psychiatry through a post-doctoral clinical fellowship at NIMHANS.
 His PhD research honed in on the imaging-genomics of addiction vulnerability in adolescents.

-He is keen on forging novel treatment modalities for psychiatric disorders and incorporating traditional approaches like Yoga and Ayurveda for holistic well-being.

 His research interests include:
   - _Biological Psychiatry_,
   - _Addiction Medicine_,